 The most popular sport in the world, football can trace its roots back to ancient China – according to historians, the game played back then used the skulls of adversaries defeated in battles instead of a ball.
 Over the years, the practice of two rival groups playing for control of a ball in a field spread through the East, ancient Greece and the Roman Empire.

 However, the origins of modern football lie in England.
-According to historical reports, in the year 1175, inhabitants of English towns kicked around a leather ball, representing the heads of their enemies, to symbolise the expulsion of Nordic invaders.
+Historical reports state that, in the year of 1175, inhabitants of English towns kicked around a leather ball, representing the heads of their enemies, to symbolise the expulsion of Nordic invaders.
 The participants had to kick the ball along a route up to two kilometres in length along the town’s streets.
 The practice, however, was banned for the following four centuries.

 In 1863, the Football Association was founded to establish rules permitting championships to be played throughout the world.
 Eight years later, the first association football competition – the FA Cup, which exists to this day – was held.